 Employment and Training services should be provided to victims of trafficking to the same extent and following the same procedures and case management processes as for other One-Stop customers.
 However, services to victims of trafficking may need to be tailored and adapted to match the needs of this population.
-For instance, victims of trafficking may be English Language resumes.
+For instance, victims of trafficking may be English Language Learners (ELL), have criminal records (including from being forced into prostitution), or limited resumes.